Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

 There are two ways to buy roses: as container-grown plants, or as bare root plants.

 If planting multiple roses it is recommended to buy bare root plants as it is more economical and there’s also a great variety.
+It is easy to get to grips with how to plant bare root trees and shrubs.

 When to plant roses